asyml/forte/docs/code/training_system.rst

 Forte promotes the convention to separate data pre-processing (Domain Dependent) and actual training process.
-This is simply done by creating an intermediate layer to extract raw features from ``DataPack``s.
+This is simply done by creating an intermediate layer to extract raw features from ``DataPack``.
 In this documentation, we will visit several components in this system, which includes:

 * `Train Preprocessor` that defines the structure of this process.